1st Force Reconnaissance Company: Operation Restore Hope

 In 1993 7th Platoon deployed with the 15th MEU and conducted amphibious reconnaissance along the Somali coastline.
-Two teams infiltrated the Mogadishu port facility, established observation positions at the Mogadishu airport, and supported a raid company from 1st Battalion, 7th Marines with fire support.
+Two teams infiltrated the Mogadishu port facility, established observation positions at the Mogadishu airport, and supported a raid company from 2nd Bn, 9th Marines with fire support.
 The remainder of 1st Force flew into the airport and conducted reconnaissance and raids in support of the United Task Force (UNITAF).
 They also provided Personal Security Detachments for high-ranking officials to include General Johnston, the UNITAF Commanding General, and Colonel Wilhelm who commanded the Marine component of UNITAF.